romi74371/Mountains/README.md

 - Location service - For location service is used CoreLocation framework
 - Change of current location - If the device is moved 100m from current location, then the peaks are reloaded from server
 - Map or List view - loaded peaks are displayed either on map view or list view.
 Particullar view can be choosen on tab bar on the botton of the screen.
+- Slider functionality - there is slider located on the map view.
+Slider add offset to the search area.
+Offset can be setup from -0.09 to 0.09 value.
 - Augmented Reality - For augmented reality is used external library provided by Danijel Huis and can be located here https://github.com/DanijelHuis/HDAugmentedReality.git

 ## Requirements